Code it once. Clyr codes it forever

 Frequently asked questions

-What conditions can coding rules use?
+What conditions can rules match on?

 How accurate is the AI GL prediction?

-Can I override an automatic coding?
+Can I override the AI?